-In the wonderful Trekkie Ritchie Parsons Dustwrapper.
+In the striking Trekkie Ritchie Parsons wrapper

-SACKVILLE-WEST, Vita ~ All Passion Spent
+Sackville-West, Vita ~ All Passion Spent

-FIRST UK PRINTING.
-The Hogarth Press, London: 1931
+The Hogarth Press, London : 1931

 BINDING: Hardcover